Jeremy12106/RL-Exploration-Robot/ml-agents/README.md

 This is the Unity-Technologies/ml-agents open-source project on GitHub, which allows games and simulations to be used as environments for training intelligent agents.
-We are using the Crawler project for our special studies.
+We are using the Crawler project for our capstone Project.